 There’s a single button (Special Attack) that’s dedicated to Ki Blasts and similar attacks.
 You can rapidly press this button and most characters will throw out a barrage of Ki Blasts, just like in the anime.
 However, keep in mind these Ki Blasts can be deflected by a skilled opponent if they press Back + Special Attack with proper timing.
 An opponent can also Super Dash through your Ki Blasts, so be careful when you use them.
 You shouldn’t rely on this mechanic to inflict a lot of damage, but more so to annoy an opponent from across the screen.
 Most characters have special command Ki Blasts that require some sort of notation ending with the Special Attack button.
 For example, if Krillin presses Down + Special Attack, he will jump in the air and fire a Ki Blast down toward the ground.

 - Back + Special Attack

 You can deflect Ki Blasts and certain other attacks by pressing Back + Special Attack.
 The timing can be strict depending on what attack you’re trying to deflect.
 If you’re just deflecting random Ki blasts, it shouldn’t take much practice to get the deflect timing down.
 However, if you’re trying to deflect beam super moves or other more complex attacks, the timing may be more strict.
 You can also only deflect while your character is in a standing position.
-You can’t deflect which crouching or while in the air, which means you cannot deflect attacks that hit low.
+You can’t deflect which crouching or while in the air.
 After a successful deflect, you can sometimes follow with a combo if you're close enough to the opponent.